xulusjb/PUBG/README.md

 # Introduction
-An autoclick script that used to make advantage of the old BP giving strategy. </br>
+An autoclick script that used to make advantage of the old BP giving strategy.
+You may find this project helpful if you are developing autoclick scripts. </br>
 Planning: move the player to sheds and pick up items.
 ```
 Changelog